oracle-livelabs/developer/dev-ai-app-dev-retail/user-story/user-story.md

 ✅ The system automatically detects the new item condition data.

-✅ Then their profile will be updated from "none" to "Damaged".
+✅ Then their profile will be updated for the return description.

 ✅ And thanks to JSON Transform and JSON Duality Views, only the relevant field is modified — leaving the rest of the profile UNTOUCHED.